No Philosophy in Action Radio on Wednesday

 To join the live broadcast and its chat, just point your browser to Philosophy in Action’s Live Studio a few minutes before the show is scheduled to start.
 By listening live, you can share your thoughts with other listeners and ask us follow-up questions in the text chat.

-If you miss the live broadcast, you’ll find the podcast from the episode posted in the archive: Radio Archive: Q&A: Taxes, Infanticide, EMTALA, Communication, and More.
-It will be posted on Monday morning, if not sooner.
+The podcast of this episode will be available shortly after the live broadcast here: Radio Archive: Q&A: Workplace Diversity, Date Rape, Dating Filters, and More.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action’s Podcast RSS Feed:

-I hope you join us on Sunday morning… and please share this announcement with any friends interested in these topics!
+I hope you join us for the live show or enjoy the podcast later.
+Also, please share this announcement with any friends interested in these topics!

-On Sunday’s Philosophy in Action Radio, Greg Perkins and I will answer questions on personality and sense of life, helping a self-destructive friend, taxes versus slavery, concern for the rights of rights-violators, and more.
-This episode of internet radio airs at 8 am PT / 9 MT / 10 CT / 11 ET on Sunday, 5 May 2013, in our live studio.
-If you miss that live broadcast, you can always listen to the podcast later.
+On Sunday’s episode of Philosophy in Action Radio, Greg Perkins and I will answer questions on impartialism in ethics, changing names with marriage, accusations of date rape, and more.
+This episode of internet radio airs at 8 am PT / 9 MT / 10 CT / 11 ET on Sunday, 30 August 2015, in our live studio.
+If you can’t listen live, you’ll find the podcast on the episode’s archive page.

 This week’s questions are: